appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ## Creating A Redshift Database And Loading Data

-First we need to set up an IAM role to help us in quaring data from the database.
+First we need to set up an IAM role to help us in quering data from the database.
 For that you need to login to your AWS account or Sign up for a new account, if you don't already have one.
 And select `IAM` from the services panel.

 ![Screenshot one ](../.gitbook/assets/redshift-appsmith-1.png)